-* Domestic flight/train to Lhasa, Flight from Kathmandu to Paro; (We’d like to book the flight/train ticket at the BEST price.
+* Domestic flight/train to Lhasa, Flight from Kathmandu to Paro; (We can help you book the flight/train ticket at the BEST price.
 Please contact us for details.)

 * Lunch & Dinner are not included in Nepal and Tibet but we will recommend some good ones for you according to your requirements.
 Usually, it takes 3-10 USD per person for each meal.

-* While Gratuities for guide and driver is NOT mandatory, it is expected.
+* While the gratuity for guide and driver is NOT mandatory, it is expected.
 Based on their service, you can tip them on the last day of the tour.
 Each of you is suggested to tip them 5-10 USD/day in total;

 * All the commission and tax charged by PayPal, Bank, and government when making payment. (e.g. PayPal --- 4.2%.
 Wire transfer --- 2%);